ghost-fvtt/fxmaster/README.md

 ## Installation Instructions

-To install FXMaster, find FXMaster in the module browser, or paste the following URL into the Install System dialog in the Setup menu of the Foundry Virtual Tabletop:
+To install FXMaster, find FXMaster in the module browser, or paste the following URL into the Install Module dialog in the Setup menu of the Foundry Virtual Tabletop:

 ```